mnaamani/otrtalk/Tutorial.md

 The `--fingerprint` parameter *is* optional but *highly recommended* because it reduces the number of sessions and authentication attempts made with peers during the discovery process.

-Assuming Robin is online, network discovery will occur and a connection will be established, each of you will be presented with the other's key fingerprint to verify and accept:

 	Select a profile:
 	1) Bruce
 	: 1